 Sure you may hear a lot of buzz about the language and its growing popularity, but that’s just because it’s beloved by data analysts, right?
-How wrong that is—the advantages of learning Python for web development are plentiful.
+In fact it’s much, much bigger than just data analysis—the advantages of learning Python for web development are plentiful.

 Here’s why any web developer, whether they’re a seasoned pro or a complete newbie just starting out, should consider adding Python to their skillset.